server-os/zone-image/README.md

 imagetools
 ==========

-Tools for creating SmartOS images.
+Tools for creating ServerOS images.

 ## Creating seed images

-Seed images are the absolute baseline of a SmartOS image.
+Seed images are the absolute baseline of a ServerOS image.
 They are created from files produced by a server-image build, containing the original `/etc`, `/var` and SMF manifest database.